ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

   ...
 end
 ```

+Then mark the attributes and relationships you want to accept as `public?: true` (see [this section](#private-true-public-true) for more information on this change).

 For those who want to be more explicit, or after your upgrade has complete if you wish to refactor existing resources and actions, the general best path forward is to copy the `default_accept` into each action (or put it in a module attribute and reference it) as the `accept` option.
 This way when a new action is added, it does not "inherit" some list of accepted attributes.